aseveritt/scBAMpler/README.md

 ## Appendix: building the H5 from an ArchR project

-This is how `peakmat_input.h5` was produced, but it's not a required step — the end file is in the Zenodo archive.
-Any file matching the schema in the extension's step 1 will work.
-This section exists for two audiences: anyone reproducing our inputs from scratch, and anyone adapting the workflow to their own ArchR project.
+This is how `peakmat_input.h5` was produced, but it's not a required step — the output file is in the Zenodo archive.
+Any file matching the description in the extension's step 1 will work.
+This section is for anyone reproducing our inputs from scratch, and adapting the workflow to their own ArchR project.

 `helper_scripts/H5_from_ArchR/MakeH5.R` extracts a peak matrix and embeddings from an ArchR project and writes